brikis98/yevgeniy-brikman-homepage/_posts/2020-03-05-everything-i-never-told-you.md

 * Beautiful writing.
 * Tragic story.
-* Powerful themes: sacrificing for your children and then trying to live life through them; trying to fit in a society that fears all differences (race, gender, etc); all that is unsaid between loved ones.
+* Powerful themes: sacrificing for your children and then trying to live life through them; trying to fit in a society that fears all differences (race, gender, etc.); all that is unsaid between loved ones.

 ## The not so good